linkwarden/linkwarden/apps/extension/README.md

 ```

 Either command builds the extension, launches the browser with it already installed,
 and reloads it whenever a file under `src/` changes.
-Both run off the same
+Both run off the same manifest
-`manifest.json` and `dist/` folder, so there is nothing else to set up.
-Firefox
+and `dist/` folder, so there is nothing else to set up.
+Firefox reports that
-reports that `background.service_worker` is ignored, which is expected: it uses
+`background.service_worker` is ignored, which is expected: it uses
 `background.scripts` from that same manifest.

 The browser starts from a temporary profile, so your Linkwarden server settings are